 2 Learn about basic math concepts that connect seamlessly to art.

 3 Explore specific projects you can incorporate into your curriculum right away.

-Megan Dehner is an elementary art teacher (K-5) at West Liberty Elementary School in West Liberty, Iowa.
-She has a B.A. in Spanish and a B.F.A. in Printmaking from the University of Iowa.
+Megan Dehner is the Senior Editor of the Art of Education University Online Magazine.
+She has a background in teaching elementary art and holds a B.A. in Spanish and a B.F.A. in Printmaking from the University of Iowa.
 She is passionate about giving all learners a chance to practice their creativity, regardless of language and abilities.